libremfg/rhize-docs/content/deploy/maintain/keycloak-events.md

 Ensure you have the following:
 - The ability to run commands in a Keycloak container or pod.
-- A keycloak admin username and password.
+- A Keycloak admin username and password.

 ## Procedure